 |Accommodation (4 days)||200||6||1,200|

 The 100 teachers that will be trained in Kingston, Jamaica will engage thousands of students per annum.
-Pueblo Science recently expanded to Guyana, another Caribbean country, which was enthusiastically received by 80 teachers from all over Guyana.
+Pueblo Science brought this program in 2017, which was enthusiastically received by over 110 teachers from all over Jamaica.
 Based on this and previous programs implemented in the Philippines, we expect the following outcomes: